 An examination of the way female characters in Shakespeare's comedies and tragedies perform, expand, subvert, or question their social roles.
 Attention will be given to Shakespeare's creating and theatricalizing a female role, the political implications of dynastic marriage, female access to power through language and self-creation, and women's relationship to nature.
 Genre will also be a category of analysis.
 Prerequisite: junior standing or permission.
-Not offered in 2022-23.
+Offered Term 1.
 (AES, MOD)

-ENG 335: MILTON (4) Pfeiffer
+ENG 335: MILTON (4)

 An analysis of Paradise Lost.
 We will use close readings of the poem's language, structure, and themes to understand Milton's epic as a literary masterpiece; we will consider literary responses to the poem as a means of determining the epic's cultural significance.
-Also listed as REL 335.
+Also listed and described as REL 335.
+This course fulfils the seminar requirement for the major in English and Creative Writing.
 Prerequisite: junior standing or permission.
 Offered Term 2. (w, x, o)